Peresvet-class battleship: Careers

-Peresvet, named after Alexander Peresvet, a Russian monk who fought against the Golden Horde at the Battle of Kulikovo in 1380, and Pobeda (the Russian word pobeda means "victory") steamed to the Far East almost immediately after entering service in 1901 and 1903 respectively.
+Peresvet, named after Alexander Peresvet, a Russian monk who fought against the Golden Horde at the Battle of Kulikovo in 1380, and Pobeda (the Russian word pobeda means "victory") steamed to the Far East almost immediately after entering service in 1901 and 1902 respectively.
 Upon her arrival, Peresvet became the flagship of the squadron's second-in-command, Rear Admiral Prince Pavel Ukhtomsky.
 During the Battle of Port Arthur (February 1904) on the second day of the war, Peresvet was not hit, but Pobeda was hit once amidships, sustaining little damage but losing two men killed and four wounded.
 Pobeda struck a mine during the squadron's sortie on 13 April and remained under repair for almost two months.
 Both ships had some of their anti-torpedoboat guns and secondary armament removed during the summer to bolster the defenses of the port.
 They participated in the Battle of the Yellow Sea on 10 August 1904; Pobeda was only lightly damaged by 11 large-caliber hits, but Peresvet, hit 39 times, suffered a considerable amount of flooding.
 More guns were landed after the squadron's return to Port Arthur, but the Imperial Japanese Army captured the hills overlooking the harbor in November, and this allowed Japanese 28 cm siege guns to fire directly at the Russian ships.
 Pobeda and Peresvet were hit many times, and Pobeda sank on 7 December 1904 from the accumulated damage.
 Peresvet was scuttled in shallow water on the same day.

-Construction of Oslyabya, named after Radion Oslyabya (another monk who had fought at the Battle of Kulikovo), was greatly delayed, and the ship found herself en route to the Far East when the Russo-Japanese War began in February 1904.
+Construction of Oslyabya, named after Rodion Oslyabya (another monk who had fought at the Battle of Kulikovo), was greatly delayed, and the ship found herself en route to the Far East when the Russo-Japanese War began in February 1904.
 She was ordered home and assigned to the Second Pacific Squadron that was intended to relieve the forces in Port Arthur.
 The ship served as the flagship of Rear Admiral Baron Dmitry von Fölkersam, second-in-command of the squadron, but he died two days before the Battle of Tsushima in May 1905.
 Oslyabya led the Second Division of the squadron during the battle and was the target of numerous Japanese ships during the early part of the battle.
 Many of the hits on the ship were along the waterline and caused extensive flooding.
 Efforts to counteract the resulting list destroyed her remaining stability and she sank just over an hour after the Japanese opened fire—the first modern battleship to be sunk solely by gunfire.
 Sources differ on the exact number of casualties, but the lowest figure given is 471.